-When transmitting at 10 Gb/s in the PAM4 transmission period, the PCS Transmit process shall encode each precoder output symbol to one of four PAM4 levels as specified in this clause.
+When transmitting at 10 Gb/s in the PAM4 transmission period, the PCS Transmit process shall encode each Gray-coded output symbol to one of four PAM4 levels as specified in this clause.

 The PAM4 encoded symbols are denoted M(n), where n is an index indicating the symbol number.

-Each consecutive precoder output symbol, P(n), is mapped to one of four PAM4 levels and assigned to the PAM4 encoder output M(n).
+Each consecutive Gray-coded output symbol, G(n), is mapped to one of four PAM4 levels and assigned to the PAM4 encoder output M(n).

-Mapping from the precoder output symbol P(n) to a PAM4 encoded symbol M(n) is as follows:
+Mapping from the Gray-coded output symbol G(n) to a PAM4 encoded symbol M(n) is as follows:

 0 maps to -1,